 The Himalayas stretch across Nepal, India, Bhutan, Pakistan, and China, and are the world’s most iconic mountain range.
 The sheer majesty of these jagged, snow-capped peaks will likely leave you speechless.

-While climbing Everest may be an unattainable goal for most of us, the spellbinding Annapurna foothills are more accessible and can offer an invigorating experience without taking you too high.
-Not only is this region home to Nepal’s most majestic mountains – from fish-tailed Machhapuchhare to towering Annapurna itself – but it also boasts some of the richest culture.
+While climbing Everest may be an unattainable goal for most of us, the spellbinding Annapurna Foothills are more accessible and can offer an invigorating experience without taking you too high.
+Not only is this region home to Nepal’s most majestic mountains – from fish-tailed Machhapuchhare to towering Annapurna itself – but it also boasts some of the richest cultures.

 Rest weary feet in mountain teahouses, chat with locals in rural communities, and experience the magic of watching the sunrise over Annapurna.